driusan/dewm/src/MovingWindows.md

 1. We don't always want windows arranged in the same order they spawned.
 Sometimes you want to move things around in a different order, or to move them between columns.
-2. We don't always want perfectly sized columns (or tiles.)
+2. We don't always want perfectly sized columns (or windows.)
 Sometimes you want some leeway to make something bigger (or smaller)

 Let's start with the first problem.